ahmetb/runsd/README.md

 ## Limitations and Known Issues

-1. gRPC does not work as proxy doesn't know how to handle its host header.
-1. HTTP protocol corner cases and streaming (SSE or WebSockets) untested.
+1. HTTP protocol corner cases and streaming (SSE or WebSockets) untested, but they probably work.
 1. All names like `http://NAME` will resolve to a Cloud Run URL even  if they don't exist.
-Therefore, for example, if `http://hello` doesn't exist, it will still be routed to a URL as if it existed, and it will get HTTP 404.
+Therefore, for example, if `http://hello` doesn't exist, it will will still be routed to a URL as if it existed, and it will get HTTP 404.
 1. Similar to previous item `http://metadata` will be assumed as a Cloud Run service instead of [instance metadata server](https://cloud.google.com/compute/docs/storing-retrieving-metadata).
    To prevent this, use its FQDN `metadata.google.internal.` with a trailing dot.
-1. No structured logging support, but this should not impact you since the tools is not supposed to log anything except the errors.
+1. No structured logging support, but this should not impact you since the runsd binary is not supposed to log anything except the errors by default.

 -----